Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 The Vector3 position contains the 3D world position of our ship.
 Before diving deeper, let's understand how 3D space works in games:

-Vector3 contains 3 coordinates, x, y, z, along 3 axis:
+A Vector3 contains three coordinates: x, y and z, along three axes:

 - X-axis: Runs horizontally (left to right)
 - Y-axis: Runs vertically (up and down)